 - The Department Chair will submit the CSAH annual report at the end of the academic year on the date specified annually.
 For the CSAH annual report, each IAS will submit a report of their activities at the end of the academic year (May).
-IAS will be notified of submission due date. - The RMTR individual merit report with Student Evaluation of Instruction (SEI) is due by 4:00 p.m. on the second Friday after classes begin in the Fall semester.
+IAS will be notified of submission due date. - The RMRT individual merit report is due by 4:00 p.m. on Friday before fall classes begin.
 Reports not in by this date will not be considered except for extenuating circumstances.
 The merit committee chair will remind IAS of the following: